Sept. 18, 2023

 Knowledge Sharing and Skill Augmentation

-Furthermore, AI can be used to augment skills.
+AI can augment skills.
 For instance, if a team lacks expertise in a particular area, AI-driven tools can bridge that gap, providing insights and recommendations derived from global architectural databases.

 Balancing Creativity and Efficiency

-One might argue that an over-reliance on AI could stifle creativity.
+Perhaps an over-reliance on AI could stifle creativity.
 However, when used correctly, AI can provide teams the freedom to be more creative.
 By automating routine tasks and providing real-time feedback, AI frees up architects to engage in more profound creative exploration.
-Rather than being bogged down by minutiae, teams can focus on innovation, safe in the knowledge that AI has their backs on the technical front.
+Rather than being bogged down by minutiae, teams can focus on innovation, safe knowing that AI has their backs on the technical front.